Asian Facial Bone Recontouring

 Jawline Reshaping

-The jawbone can be very prominent in Asian populations, leading to a widened lower face or strong, defined jawline that some women consider too masculine.
-The angle of the jaw can be softened to create a more delicate appearance that is elegant, feminine and proportionate.
-Several techniques are available to transform the jaw from the frontal view as well as the side view.
+The jawbone can be very prominent in Asian populations, leading to a widened lower face or strong, defined jawline.
+The angle of the jaw can be softened to create a more delicate appearance.
+Several techniques are available to reshape the jaw from the frontal view as well as the side view.
 Jawline reduction is a cosmetic operation and is not intended to affect the ability to chew or speak.

 Chin Advancement or Reduction